bcarun/madrascoder/tutorials/001-pragmatic-cucumber/02-diff-ways-of-creating-feature-files.md

       | 50          | 60           | 110    |
 ```

-Creating `Feature` file with a lot of `Scenario` is one way.
-Creating feature file with one `Scenario Outline` and executing the Scenario once for each example test case is another approach. `Scenario Outline` always require `Examples`.
+Creating `Feature` file with a lots of `Scenario` is one way.
+Creating feature file with one `Scenario Outline` and executing the Scenario once for each example test case is another approach.
+One important point here is, `Scenario Outline` always require `Examples`.

 **Note 1:** Look at `<firstNumber>`, `<secondNumber>`, `<result>`, these are variables or placeholders and it will be replaced with values from the `Examples` DataTable.